 We offer many courses that fit both remote and on-campus learning.
 Many vocational-style degrees are better suited to on-campus study, as practical learning is a big part of the course.

-So you’ve found your dream course, but the way to get there isn’t as straightforward as your ATAR.
+What if you’ve found your dream course, but don’t have the ATAR to get in?

 These days, your ATAR is just one of many ways to get into university.
-You can enrol in a similar course for the first six months to a year, then transfer your learning credits into the course you wanted to pursue in the first place – which often renders your ATAR not that important after all.
+You can enrol in a similar course for the first six months to a year, then transfer your learning credits into the course you wanted to pursue in the first place.

-It’s important to keep an open mind, as many students choose to transfer into an entirely new subject area after their first year, simply because their dream course didn’t actually turn out to be The Dream after all.
+Many students choose to transfer into an entirely new subject area after their first year, simply because their dream course didn’t actually turn out to be 'the dream’ after all.
+Keep an open mind and don’t rule out the possibility of change.